Don't Starve: Don't Starve Together x Terraria Crossover

+Don't Starve Together x Cult of the Lamb Crossover

+In August 2023, the game made a crossover with Massive Monster's Cult of the Lamb.

 Reception

-Don't Starve received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Don't Starve received "generally favorable" reviews, according to video game review aggregator website Metacritic.
 The game sold one million copies by the end of 2013.
 Don't Starve was a finalist for the grand prize and "Excellence in Design" subcategory at the 2014 Independent Games Festival awards ceremony.
 It also received honorable mentions for "Excellence in Visual Art" and "Excellence in Audio."

 The game's art style was critically acclaimed.
-Summarizing that the "distinct art style and atmosphere set a cool vibe," GameSpot's Nathan Meunier commended the atmosphere and visual design.
+Summarizing that the "distinct art style and atmosphere set a cool vibe," GameSpots Nathan Meunier commended the atmosphere and visual design.
 Marty Sliva of IGN claimed an "immense appreciation for the paper-cutout graphical style and whimsical presentation", going on to praise the threatening qualities bestowed upon mundane objects by the "gothic-inspired look."
 Game Informer writer Jeff Marchiafava stated that "the cartoony art style makes exploring your massive, randomized world a joy."
 Writing for the newspaper Toronto Sun, Steve Tilley called the art "whimsical and wonderful" and the presentation in general "captivating."
 Reviewing the PlayStation 4 version specifically, Jordan Devore of Destructoid said that it looked and played very well on the console, though he did note some pixelation effects when the screen zooms in on the inventory.
 He also found that the gamepad controls, while less efficient than a keyboard, were similarly enjoyable.

 The music was generally well received.
 Sliva compared it to carnival music and called it "immediately catchy" though lacking in variation.
 Giancarlo Saldana of GamesRadar called it "eerie [yet] calming" and praised its role in complementing the simultaneously lonesome and dangerous world.

 Critics universally acknowledged but gave mixed opinions on the game's high level of difficulty.
 This sentiment was captured by Sliva's comment that "Don't Starve will never, ever hold your hand, and I both love it and hate it for that."
 For example, he felt some of his deaths were unfairly caused by the game's camera system obscuring needed objects.
 Meunier stated that "survival doesn't come easy, but there's an undeniable thrill to the challenge," but also placed the high difficulty in his list of the game's cons.
 Leon Hurley of Official PlayStation Magazine claimed that "learning is half the fun and even the smallest victory makes you feel like you’re winning with a capital FU."
 Reviewers also felt that players' levels of satisfaction would depend heavily on their levels of commitment to survival.